-WHEREAS, in order to promote the effective regulation of such activities, the City Council wishes to preserve the status quo while researching, studying, and analyzing the potential impact of dispensing facilities within the City's boundaries upon adjacent uses and the surrounding areas, including its effect on traffic, congestion, surrounding property values, demand for City services including inspections and increase police monitoring, and other aspects of the operation of dispensing facilities impacting the general welfare of the community; and
+WHEREAS, in order to promote the effective regulation of such activities, the City Council wishes to preserve the status quo while researching, studying, and analyzing the potential impact of dispensing facilities within the City's boundaries upon adjacent uses and the surrounding areas, including its effect on traffic, congestion, surrounding property values, demand for City services including

-WHEREAS, the City Council finds that a one-year moratorium on the issuance of business tax receipts and the acceptance, processing and approval of any building or zoning permits for the establishment and operation of dispensing facilities within the corporate limits of the City of Doral is a reasonable period of time; and WHEREAS, the City Council finds that a one-year moratorium will allow the City sufficient time to determine which, if any, zoning districts are -suited for this particular use, and whether it is in the interest of the City and its residents to formulate land development and licensing regulations that will appropriately govern the use of real property for the purpose of on-site distribution, sale, delivery or retail of low-THC cannabis, medical cannabis or cannabis delivery devices; and
+WHEREAS, the City Council finds that a one-year moratorium on the issuance of business tax receipts and the acceptance, processing and approval of any building or zoning permits for the establishment and operation of dispensing facilities within the corporate limits of the City of Doral is a reasonable period of time; and

+WHEREAS, the City Council finds that a one-year moratorium will allow the City sufficient time to determine which, if any, zoning districts are -suited for this particular use, and whether it is in the interest of the City and its residents to formulate land development and licensing regulations that will appropriately govern the use of real property for the purpose of on-site distribution, sale, delivery or retail of low-THC cannabis, medical cannabis or cannabis delivery devices; and

-WHEREAS, the City Council finds it is in the best interest of the citizens of the City of Doral to determine whether it is possible to minimize and control the adverse effects of Medical Marijuana Treatment Center by adopting appropriate land development and licensing regulations; and
+WHEREAS, the City Council finds it is in the best interest of the citizens of the City of Doral to determine whether it is possible to minimize and control the adverse effects of Medical Marijuana Treatment Center by adopting appropriate land development and licensing regulations; and public health, the public morals, the public safety of the public welfare in its proper sense.
+Id.; and Smithfield Concerned Citizens for Fair Zoning v.
+Town of Smithfield, 907 F.2d 239, 243 (1st Cir.
+1990); and